New York City Museum Stroller Policies

 Children's Museum of Manhattan

-Also, check out the Metropolitan Moms.
-They offer tours at stroller-friendly museums.
+Also, check out Metropolitan Moms, which offers tours at stroller-friendly museums.

-Find more tips for NYC art and kid shows in our Culture Guide.
+Find more tips for NYC art and kid shows in our Museum Guide.